lm3nitro/Projects/DNS/Pi-hole.md

 systemctl enable unbound.service
 ```

-Becuase unbound will be the recursive DNS resolver, I needed to download the root.hints file.
+Because unbound will be the recursive DNS resolver, I needed to download the root.hints file.
 This file contains the names and IP addresses of the authoritive name servers for the root zone.

 ```
 wget https://www.internic.net/domain/named.root -qO- | sudo tee /var/lib/unbound/root.hints